jameshfisher/jameshfisher.com/_posts/2017-09-20-web-notification-api-onclick.md

 ---
-title: "Web Notification API onclick"
+title: Web Notification API onclick
+tags: []
 ---

 I've covered before that the browser Notification API lets you display desktop notifications like this: